15 Nov Designer Interview: South African Designer, Leigh Schubert | Part One

 How would you define your city’s fashion?

-Durban is such a cultural hotpot, so we have very diverse styles.
-Durban has been the birthplace of many South African Designers, because I think in a way we are like a little “dorp” (village) that took a long time to be influenced by International trends and fashion in stores (even though we have caught up quite quickly now, thanks information and fashion being so instantly accessible).
+Durban is such a cultural hotspot, so we have very diverse styles.
+Durban has been the birthplace of many South African Designers, because I think in a way we are like a little “dorp” (village) that took a long time to be influenced by International trends and fashion in stores (even though we have caught up quite quickly now, thanks, information and fashion being so instantly accessible).
 I think that we have a culture of fashion and our people are fashionable, but it is very different and also different between the cultures, so there is not one specific “style”.
 This also makes it exciting, we have lots of different styles to look at and admire and I think that we are on trend in terms of the rest of the world, that said, there is a very strong culture of individual style and I think that is also a global thing where people are looking at themselves & what suits them and are more selective about what trends they follow as opposed to being slaves to them.
 Gone are the days where, for example, bellbottoms and platforms were in and whether you liked it or not it’s what you wore.
-I think in a way it makes it easier for a Designer, because I can design for me and there will be people out there who buy it because they like my style and not simply because I am on trend.
+I think in a way it makes it easier for a Designer because I can design for me and there will be people out there who buy it because they like my style and not simply because I am on trend.

 What was the first article of clothing you ever designed?